 "Don't wear one but I'm married."

-"I'm good, yes, very good.
-If you go on a date with me then you will know I’m good."
+"I'm good, very good.
+If you go on a date with me; you’ll know how good I am."

 I knew the best response was to mock him.
-Engineers assumed line girls were attracted to them.
-I was never, ever, going to be his F and F. I wanted a prince Edward, an Omega.
+Engineers assumed line girls were attracted to them because of their superior work position.
+I was never going to be his F and F. I wanted a prince Edward, an Omega.

 "Who are you and what do you do here?"

 "I'm self-employed.
-I’m an electrical engineer working on contract.
-Nortec contracts me to fix equipment when it breaks down.
-I fix it.
+I’m an electrical engineer.
+Nortec contracted me to fix an equipment problem.
 You can call me Enrico."